ki-tools/sls_ki_synapse/README.md

 ## Authentication

-Authentication will be done via API Gateway with a Lambda function.
+Authentication will be done using [API Gateway Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).

 Initially a simple JWT authentication mechanism will be used to secure this service.
 A more robust authentication system will be implemented at a later date.